THE ONLY WEBSITE IN THE WORLD

-3. Imagine that the secret of intuition is that it is an eliminative search.
-Imagine that the mind stores memories of the relationships between events and emotions.
-Imagine that intuition is an elimination algorithm, which can inhibit a billion irrelevant relationships to focus the mind on a single one.
+3. Assume that the secret of intuition is that it is an eliminative search.
+Assume that the mind stores memories of the relationships between events and emotions.
+Assume that intuition is an elimination algorithm, which can inhibit a billion irrelevant relationships to focus the mind on a single pertinent one.
 Pangs of hunger and petty resentments are inhibited to focus on a snake.
 In 20 milliseconds, emotions are triggered.
 Emotions divert focus.
 Reality dims.
 System memories of frantic runs through tall grass or of infantile nightmares flash into view.
 The system prepares to panic.
 But, the snake is only a garden hose.
 In under 300 milliseconds, the system inhibits the vast domains of fear.
 The prefrontal regions (PFR) step in, goes back to mowing the lawn.
 Elimination is lightning fast.

-4. Imagine that when the system triggers emotions, intuition inhibits reason.
+4. Assume that when the system triggers emotions, intuition inhibits reason.
 Fear has relationships to flight behaviors and escape routes, but not to successes in battle.
 When the system chooses fear, intuition inhibits all irrelevant relationships.
 Fear inhibits memories of successes in battle.
 Intuition focuses behavior around an emotion by inhibiting memories of all irrelevant relationships.
 When the system selects an emotion, large swathes of relevant memories are inhibited.
 Emotions must be stilled for the global evaluation necessary for common sense.